vortico/flama/docs/models.md

 )
 ```

-You can also find useful some of the complete [examples](examples.md) under this docs.
+You can also find useful some complete [examples](examples.md) under these docs.